Build Vs. Buy Part 2: Choosing Your Path to Procurement Performance Management

 However, there are many critical considerations in the build vs. buy decision process that are overlooked, with hidden costs and burdens that may emerge later for those who embark on a build-it- journey.
 Time to ROI and long-term costs of carrying the solution are two examples of measurements that should be assessed before a decision is made.

-Procurement teams are often trying to manage tactical and strategic initiatives, and many are struggling to meet organizational demands without additional resources.
+Procurement teams are often trying to manage tactical and strategic initiatives, and many struggle to meet organizational demands without additional resources.
 It is unlikely they can (or should) divert time away from critical tasks.
 Even if your team isn’t maxed out, they specialize in procurement and building supplier relationships – not software solutions.
 It is unlikely that your procurement team will be able to successfully guide IT, having never been through a process of this magnitude before.

 2. Is engineering truly up for the task?